 Ever heard of beardbrand.com?

-This is absolutely free marketing and free feedback about your venture.
+This is absolutely free marketing and free feedback about your venture, without resorting to blog spam.

 Here are some subreddit posts that have done well following this format.